rokath/trice/docs/TriceUserGuide.md

     - If the code is copied inside the same file, the first occurrence after the copy stays unchanged and the following are modified.
     - If the code is copied to other files only, the copies get new IDs.
-  - Previously updated (patched) user code copied and modified:
+  - Previously inserted (patched) user code copied and modified:

     ```C
     trice(iD(12345), "Ha!\n"); // copied and modified